 You have the right to know who has accessed your credit report.
-This information won't be sent to you automatically, but will be included in a separate (inquiries) section of your credit report.
+This information won't be sent to you automatically but will be included in a separate section of your credit report specifically dedicated to inquiries.

 You have the right to know if information in your credit has been used against you.
 If you make a credit-based application and you're turned down because of information in your credit report, the business is required to notify you, give you the reasons you were denied, and inform you of your right to view a free copy of the credit report that was used in the decision.

 You can sue businesses that violate your rights under the FCRA.
 You can file a lawsuit in Federal court for up to $1,000 or your actual damages.

 The Fair Debt Collection Practices Act

 The FDCPA doesn't pertain to your credit directly, but it governs what third-party debt collectors (who do have some impact on your credit) can do when they're collecting a debt from you.
 The law applies to personal debts, not business debts.
 The FDCPA is a Federal law that applies to all third-party debt collectors, even collection attorneys, regardless of the state where the debt collector practices.
 Most states have separate debt collection laws.